gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 ## Remove index.js

 Remove `src/pages/index.js`.
-The themes will compose together and provide a pre-built index page for your website.
+The themes will compose together and provide a pre-built index page for your website by default.

 ## Add some demo content